 The 19th Space Between Annual Conference will be on ‘Memory and Prophecy in the Space Between, 1914-1945’, and will be held on 25 to 27 May 2017 in Oxford MS, at the University of Mississippi.
-The Call for Papers can be downloaded here: space-between-2017-cfp (but the deadline has changed to 2 January 2017)
+The Call for Papers can be downloaded here: sb-2017-flyer

 Seen from a distance of several decades, the years 1914-1945 appear dense with both endings and beginnings.
 What did the past and the future promise at this claustrophobic historical moment?
 If occupants of the “Space Between” often understood their position as one between cataclysms, the first realized and the other potential, they also understood themselves as situated in a series of much longer historical trajectories.
 From cenotaphs and memoirs to manifestos and utopias, the matter of memory and prophecy was in constant circulation, as collectives and individuals struggled to articulate usable versions of the past and the future.